localnerve/html-snapshots/README.md

   + default: 5000 (milliseconds)
   + Specifies the time to wait for the selector to become visible.

-      The value can be of these one of these *javascript types*:
+      The value can be one of these *javascript types*:

       `"number"` If the value is a number, it is used for every page in the website.
       `"object"` If the value is an object, it is interpreted as key/value pairs where the key must match the url (or path in the case of robots.txt style) found by the input generator.
 This allows you to specify timeouts for individual pages.
 The reserved key "__default" allows you to specify the default timeout so you don't have to specify a timeout for every individual page.